axai-kaizoku/task-manager/README.md

-# Task Manager
+# Task Manager.

-A Basic task managing app, in which we can create, update, delete tasks.
-We can also sort tasks with fields.
+A Basic task managing app, in which we can create, update, delete tasks and data persists in browser's local storage.
+We can also sort tasks based on fields, priority, due-date and status.
 Used React Redux, global state management tool and modern UI/UX tools.

 ## Technologies